Under no circumstances would San Joaquin County, or any county, have final results on election night. The media

 You must re-register to vote if any of this information has changed.

 Yes, ballots are not forwarded in the mail.
-You can re-register to vote in person at any Voter Service Center and get a
+You can re-register to vote in person at any Polling Place and get a

 ballot at the same time.

 You can check the status of your voter registration at voterstatus.sos.ca.gov